Unraveling information about supranuclear-dense matter from the complete binary neutron star coalescence process using future gravitational-wave detector networks: Results

 \subsection{Best-case scenario}

 We start by testing both versions of our model, \free{} and \qupm{}, in the best-case scenario, i.e., for \texttt{bilby} injections in zero noise, for sources as described in Table~\ref{tab:sources}, at a distance of 68 Mpc and with ETCE network.
 Figure~\ref{fig:lambda_bcs} shows the posterior probability density of $\tilde{\Lambda}$ for signals obtained with \qupm{} injections, and recovered with both our postmerger models, \qupm{} and \free{}, and with the model without postmerger \nopm{}.
 As expected, the $\tilde{\Lambda}$ posterior becomes tighter when going from the \nopm{} to \qupm{} model, with the width of the $90\%$ confidence interval reducing by about $30\%$, from 23.11 to 15.84 in the case of \stwo{}, and from 15.42 to 11.07 for \sth{}.
-In the \free{} recovery case, the posteriors becomes wider, with the width of the $90\%$ confidence interval reaching 22.23 and 32.12 for \stwo{} and \sth{} respectively.
+In the \free{} recovery case, the posteriors become wider, with the width of the $90\%$ confidence interval reaching 27.66 for \stwo.
 We also note that when recovering with this model, the median of $\tilde{\Lambda}$ is slightly underestimated with the respect to the injected values.
 Both these features are predictable due to the higher number of parameters we have to sample over.
 For \sone, the injected value lies outside the \nopm{} $\tilde{\Lambda}$ posterior distribution, but is well recovered with both the \qupm{} and \free{} models.
-This is probably due to the fact that injections are performed with a signal with postmerger, and when we recover with a model without the postmerger description, the waveform tries to latch on to the signal after the merger, causing a bias in the parameters estimation.
+Given that the sampler converged to the maximum likelihood values for the parameters, this shift is not caused by sampling issues, but is probably due to the fact that injections are performed with a signal with postmerger, and when we recover with a model without the postmerger description, the waveform tries to latch on to the signal after the merger, causing a bias in the parameter estimation.
+This is confirmed by the comparison, shown in Fig.\ref{fig:nopm_rec}, between the injected \stwo{} waveform, the \nopm{} waveform generated with the maximum likelihood parameters recovered with the \nopm{} model, and the one generated with the injected parameters.
+The maximum likelihood \nopm{} waveform tries to recover part of the injected postmerger signal, resulting in a deviation with respect to the \nopm{} waveform obtained from the injection parameters, which explains the bias in the $\tilde{\Lambda}$ posterior.